JAC-CS-Game-Programming-F25/project-d-rogue/README.md

 1. The player should be able to start the game.
 2. The player should be able to move on the map.
 3. The player and enemies should sprites.
-4. The player should be able to shoot bullets
+4. The player and enemies should be able to shoot bullets.
-5. Bullets should be able to move throughout the screen at a constant speed (probably will use matter).
+5. Bullets should be able to move throughout the screen at a constant speed.
 6. Bullets should be deleted when off-screen to avoid lag.
 7. The player should be able to see their health and the enemies health at all times.
 8. Bullets should be able to hit the player and the enemies and be able to affect them.
 9. Player should be able to win / lose.
 10. Player should have a camera follow them so they can traverse the map.
 11. Players should be able to reload their runs so they dont lose them on page exit.
+12. When defeated, enemies should give XP to the player so they can level up
-12. Enemies should be randomly generated to abide to the roguelike genre.
+13. Enemies should be randomly generated to abide to the roguelike genre.
-13. Players should be able to select an upgrade when they reach a certain XP threshold.
+14. Players should be able to select an upgrade when they reach a certain XP threshold.
+15. Players should be able to augment their tank (twin, machine gun, flank guard and sniper) when reaching a certain XP threshold.
+16. When all enemies are defeated, the player should go to the next stage.
+17. Players should be able to win when The Mothership has been defeated.

 ### 🤖 State Diagram